Need a Get Back in Shape Workout Plan? Think FIT!

 The next step is to start your get back in shape workout plan with a frequency of about 3 days per week.
 Try to space out exercise days throughout the week instead of just exercising during the weekend.
 Be sure to keep up your activities of daily living too.
-Consider tracking your steps (wear a pedometer, allow your smartphone to track steps, or wear a fitness watch) to ensure that you meet some minimum number of steps.
+Consider tracking your steps (wear a pedometer, allow your smartphone to track steps, or wear a fitness watch) to ensure that you meet your number of steps target.
 Many people aim for 10,000 steps a day.
-I am maintaining a 20 lb weight loss and I find that getting at least 12,000 steps a day or more works well for me.
 This includes both activities of daily living as well as exercise.

 Work up to 6 days per week of activity over the course of 6 months.

 Window shopping, cooking, and strolling are lower intensity activities that can be performed while singing or talking without effort.
-Aim to work up to a moderate intensity level to gain more health benefits from exercise.
+When working out, aim to work up to a moderate intensity level to gain more health benefits.
 At this level, it should be a little hard to carry on a conversation and singing is difficult.

 If you take medication that affects your heart rate or if you are over 40 and have health conditions, then please ask your healthcare provider for an appropriate exercise prescription.

-As a general rule, increase time by about 5 minute increments to help reduce risk of injury.
+As a general rule, increase the time by 5-minute increments to help reduce the risk of injury.

 If you are able to tolerate a longer duration and are using exercise for weight control, then eventually work up to about 60 minutes of activity, most days of the week.
 If you track calories, then you can more precisely fine tune calories burned from exercise to meet your weight control goals.